BIOL 100 4 Units

 Cell and Molecular Biology

 This course is an introduction to cellular and molecular aspects of biology emphasizing principles of scientific process, evolution by natural selection, prokaryotic and eukaryotic cell structure and function, classic and modern genetics, and concepts that integrate cellular with organismal activities.
 Experimental design concepts and application are emphasized in the laboratory.
-This is a first semester of a three-semester sequence in introductory biology for the pre-professional, biology major, or others interested in an in-depth study of biology.
-(Formerly BIOL 201)
+This is the first semester of three introductory biology courses for the pre-professional, biology major, or others interested in an in-depth study of biology.

 BIOL 206 4 Units

 This course is an introduction to the diversity of organisms, their structure, function, and adaptations to the environment.
 The course requires participation in field trips.
-This course is part of a three-semester sequence in introductory biology for the pre-professional, biology major, or others interested in an in-depth study of biology.
+This course is part of a three-semester series of introductory biology for the pre-professional, biology major, or others interested in an in-depth study of biology.
+C-ID: BIOL 140/130S/135S

 BIOL 207 4 Units